 Frightful Presence is decent but still strikes me as being pretty situational.
 The Frightened condition is pretty brutal, but you need to have the enemies be within 10 feet of you AND fail a Wisdom save every turn to get value out of this.

-Considering that you’re using a bonus action to force them to make save instead of using it to unleash your flurry of blows, I’m not sure that this should be a go-to tactic in most situations.
+Considering that you’re using a bonus action to force them to make a save instead your flurry of blows, I’m not sure that this should be a go-to tactic in most situations.

 Using your Aspect of the Wyrm’s Resistance option lets you give a pretty potent defensive buff to your nearby allies.